bill790/atdocs/hardware/imx6ul.md

     *   Navigate to the Android SDK location on your computer; the path can be found in the system settings for Android Studio.
 Verify that the `fastboot` binary is installed in the `platform-tools/` directory.

+    *   Navigate to the Android SDK location on your computer; the path can be found in the system settings for Android Studio.
+Verify that the `fastboot` binary is installed in the `platform-tools/` directory.
     *   找到你电脑上的 Android SDK 的位置; 路径可以在Android Studio的设置里面找到。确认 `fastboot` 在 `platform-tools/` 目录里。

+    *   After you have the fastboot tool, add it to your `PATH` [environment variable](https://developer.android.google.cn/studio/command-line/variables.html#set).
+This command should be similar to the following:

     *   After you have the fastboot tool, add it to your `PATH` [environment variable](https://developer.android.google.cn/studio/command-line/variables.html#set).
 This command should be similar to the following: